Quasi-Oracle Estimation of Heterogeneous Treatment Effects: The R-Learner in Action

 To use the $R$-learner, we first estimated \smash{$\he(\cdot)$} and \smash{$\hatm(\cdot)$} to form the $R$-loss function in \eqref{eq:main}.
-To do so, we fit models for the nuisance components via both boosting and the lasso (both with tuning parameters selected via cross-validation), and chose the model that minimized cross-validated error.
-Perhaps unsurprisingly noting the large sample size, this criterion lead us to pick boosting for both \smash{$\he(\cdot)$} and \smash{$\hatm(\cdot)$}.
+To do so, we fit models for the nuisance components via both boosting and the lasso with tuning parameters selected via cross-validation.
+Then, we chose the model that minimized cross-validated error.
+This criterion lead us to pick boosting for both \smash{$\he(\cdot)$} and \smash{$\hatm(\cdot)$}.
 Another option would have been to combine predictions from the lasso and boosting models, as advocated by \citet*{van2007super}.

 Next, we optimized the $R$-loss function.
 We again tried methods based on both the lasso and boosting.
 This time, the lasso achieved a slightly lower training set cross-validated $R$-loss than boosting, namely 0.1816 versus 0.1818.
-Because treatment effects are so weak (and so there is potential to overfit even in cross-validation), we also examined $R$-loss on the holdout set.
-The lasso again came out ahead, and the improvement in $R$-loss is stable, 0.1781 versus 0.1783.\footnote{Although the improvement in $R$-loss is stable, the loss itself is somewhat different between the training and holdout samples.
-This appears to be due to the term \smash{$n^{-1} \sum_i (Y_i - \mu^*_{(W_i)}(X_i))^2$} induced by irreducible outcome noise.
+Because treatment effects are so weak and so there is potential to overfit even in cross-validation, we also examined $R$-loss on the holdout set.
+The lasso again came out ahead, and the improvement in $R$-loss is stable, 0.1781 versus 0.1783.
+We thus chose the lasso-based \smash{$\htau(\cdot)$} fit as our final model for $\tau^*(\cdot)$.
+As an aside, we note that although the improvement in $R$-loss is stable, the loss itself is somewhat different between the training and holdout samples.
+This appears to be due to the term \smash{$n^{-1} \sum_i \{Y_i - \mu^*_{(W_i)}(X_i)\}^2$} induced by irreducible outcome noise.
 This term is large and noisy in absolute terms; however, it gets canceled out when comparing the accuracy of two models.
-This phenomenon plays a key role in the literature on model selection via cross-validation \citep{yang2007consistency}.} We thus chose the lasso-based \smash{$\htau(\cdot)$} fit as our final model for $\tau^*(\cdot)$.
+This phenomenon plays a key role in understanding the behavior of model selection via cross-validation \citep{wager2020cross,yang2007consistency}.